 A profile of the Catholic Emeritus Bishop of Lancaster, the Right Reverend Patrick O'Donaghue.

-Patrick O’Donoghue was born in Mourne Abbey, Co Cork, on 4 May 1934, and is the middle of five children [three girls, two boys] of farmers Daniel and Sheila O’Donoghue.1
+Patrick O’Donoghue was born in Mourne Abbey, Co Cork, on 4 May 1934, and is the middle of five children – three girls and two boys – of farmers Daniel and Sheila O’Donoghue.

 He was educated at the Patrician Academy in Mallow, Co Cork.
 He came to Britain in 1959 for seminary training, first at Campion House, Osterley, Middlesex, then from 1961-67 at Allen Hall seminary when it was at St Edmund’s, Ware, Hertfordshire.

 He was ordained priest for the Archdiocese of Westminster on 25 May 1967.
 As a newly ordained priest, Fr O’Donoghue worked in the parish of Our Lady of Willesden from 1967-70.
 He was on the Diocesan Pastoral Mission Team from 1970-73, where he gained experience in 27 parishes in the Archdiocese.
 From 1973-77, he was Pastoral Director at Allen Hall Seminary in Chelsea.
 From 1977-78, Fr O’Donoghue was with the team ministry at the parish of St Thomas of Canterbury, Fulham.